jkool702/forkrun/README.md

 `inotifywait`:       If available, this is used to monitor the tmpfile where stdin is saved before being read by the coprocs.
 This enables the coprocs to efficiently wait for input if stdin is arriving slowly (e.g., `ping 1.1.1.1 | forkrun <...>`)

 `fallocate`:         If available, this is used to deallocate already-processed data from the beginning of the tmpfile holding stdin.
-This enables `forkrun` to be used in long-ruinning processes that consistently output data for days/weeks/months/...
+This enables `forkrun` to be used in long-running processes that consistently output data for days/weeks/months/...
 Without `fallocate`, this tmpfile will continually grow and will not be removed until forkrun exits

 ***